 Richard DiPrima

 Richard DiPrima, Psy.D., Director, founded The Young Shakespeare Players in 1980 in Madison, Wisconsin.
-Since then, he has directed thousands of actors (from six to eighty-six years of age) in Madison and Chicago, in full-length productions of Shakespeare plays.
-He has taught scores of seminars on the technical aspects of Shakespeare’s language to students of all ages, as well as to seasoned doctoral-level scholars.
-Richard is a clinical psychologist and, formerly, a business owner and editor and publisher of educational materials.
+Since then, he directed thousands of actors (from six to eighty-six years of age) in Madison and Chicago, in full-length productions of Shakespeare plays.
+He taught scores of seminars on the technical aspects of Shakespeare’s language to students of all ages, as well as to seasoned doctoral-level scholars.
+Richard was a clinical psychologist and, formerly, a business owner and editor and publisher of educational materials.
 He is author of The Actor’s and Intelligent Reader’s Guide to the Language of Shakespeare: A Complete Handbook, and Our Mutual Friend (a four-act stage play adapted from the novel by Charles Dickens).
-He and his family live in Madison, next door to the YSP Playhouse.
+He lived in Madison, next door to the YSP Playhouse.
+Richard passed away in 2023.

 Anne DiPrima